GaganAJ-45/Web-Programming-Language/02-html-basics.md

 ---

 ### Elements
+HTML elements is the individual component in the html document that defines the stucture and content of the web page.
 An element is the complete thing — opening tag + content + closing tag together.
 ```HTML
 html<h1>Hello World</h1>